/ PRE-DISPUTE NETWORKSide-channel for agent transactions

 What happens after the SLA window expires?+

 The response deadline stays attached to the alert for merchant review and escalation.
-Separately, merchant-side automation rules in kya_pre_dispute_rules can auto-resolve matching alerts when they are opened, using actions such as accept, decline, counter-offer, review, refund, reverse, or hold pending review.
+Separately, merchant-side automation rules can auto-resolve matching alerts when they are opened, using actions such as accept, decline, counter-offer, review, refund, reverse, or hold pending review.

 Does this replace chargebacks?+